etherell/top_films_on_rails/README.md

 Deployed on [Heroku](https://cryptic-tundra-13686.herokuapp.com/)
 Ruby version: 2.6.5
+If you wanna do something, first set you task to list!

 ## Tasks

 1. [x] Search form
 2. [x] Popular movies at the home page
 3. [x] Bootstrap for Server Side Rendering
-4. [x] Add link to top_rated movie
+4. [x] Link to the button Details
+5. [ ] Change search page and url

 ---

+1. Add link to top_rated movie (of all time)
 1. Change *top_films_path* to the more useful
-1. Luink to the button Details
-1. Change search page and url
 1. Deploy to heroku
 1. Chage Database from sqlite3 to PostgreSQL
 1. Shorten movie descriptions to 200 characters